 While most of the interest rate array is now increasing in a stable upward trend, short-term interest rates have been rising more rapidly than long-term rates, which is driving a declining yield curve spread.
-The monthly yield curve spread, as measured by the 10-year T-Note (10y TN) minus the 1-year T-Bill (1y TB), has been in a downward trend for some time, bottoming at 0.58 at the end of June 30, its lowest level since the beginning of 2007.
+The monthly yield curve spread, as measured by the 10-year T-Note (10y TN) minus the 1-year T-Bill (1y TB), has been in a downward trend for some time, bottoming at 0.44 at the end of September 30, its lowest level since the beginning of 2007.
 It is widely known that an inverted yield curve often portends a negative stock market, so the spread’s downward trend has worried many equity investors and economists alike.
 However, we don’t believe the current spread level tells us much on its own.
 Other factors help to provide context: the size of the spread decline from its high, additional interest rate trends, and CPI should also be considered.
-This dynamic has our attention, and in this context we do not believe interest rates are negatively impacting stocks just yet.
+Interest rates are generally negatively impacting bonds.

 Information contained herein was obtained from recognized statistical services and other sources believed to be reliable and we therefore cannot make any representation as to its completeness or accuracy.
 Any statements not of a factual nature constitute opinions which are subject to change without notice.